J-falkenstein/topolosses/README.md

 ## Working with Source Code
 If no binary for your plattform is available or if you want to modify the code (e.g., adjust a loss function), you’ll need to build the C++ extensions locally.

-These extensions are only included in the PyPI wheels, not in the source code, so building them is required when working from source.
+If no compatible wheel exists, pip will compile from source locally.
-Make sure you have: A C++ compiler (e.g. GCC, Clang or MSVC), Python development headers, OpenCV, Boost, and Eigen installed.
+To compile the C++ extension you require a C++ compiler, Python development headers, OpenCV, Boost, and Eigen libraries.
+(TODO: specify which versions are needed and where to locate the libraries).
+However, because this approach is very error prone it is better to clone source-code from `GitHub <https://github.com/J-falkenstein/topolosses>`_.
+You can tweak pyproject.toml and CMakeLists.txt to point at your local library paths.

 - Option 1: After cloning the repo you can tweak pyproject.toml and CMakeLists.txt to point at your local library paths.
 Then you can use python -m build to build the wheels and pip install {path}.whl.
 - Option 2: When not wanting to build but working directly inside the package it requires manual building of the C++ extensions.
 Might require adjusting the import statements.
 (TODO explain how to install c++ extensions)

 ## Folder Structure